 There are 4 major airports on the island and a couple of smaller ones too.
 The Dominican Republic is actually located on Hispaniola, which is a BIG island; made up of 1/3 Haiti and 2/3 Dominican Republic.
 It’s approximately 470km from Punta Cana in the far West to the Haitian Border in the East (that’s a 7 hour + drive).

-When Costa Rica and Nicaragua are often surf destinations which involved a day or more travel to get to, the Dominican Republic is much more accessible, with direct flights from New York, Boston, Miami, Toronto, Montreal, all taking around 4 hours to POP, from where you can reach Cabarete in 25 minutes.
+While Costa Rica and Nicaragua are often surf destinations which involve a day or more travel to get to, the Dominican Republic is much more accessible, with direct flights from New York, Boston, Miami, Toronto, and Montreal, all taking around 4 hours to POP, from where you can reach Cabarete in 25 minutes.

 If you are planning on surfing the north coast, try to fly into Puerto Plata (airport code POP).
 The 2nd best option is Santiago Los Caballeros (STI) and the 3rd best is Santo Domingo (SDQ).
 Flying to Punta Cana might be cheap (lots of cheap charter flights go there to ferry people to the many all-inclusive hotels lining the coast) but it’s not a viable entry point if you want to surf.
 Punta Cana is all about white sand beaches and all-inclusives; there’s no ‘real’ Dominican culture close by.